hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/subscriptions/1-subscription.md

 ---
 title: "Subscription"
 metaTitle: "Set up GraphQL Subscriptions using Apollo Client | Svelte Apollo Tutorial"
-metaDescription: "You will learn how to configure GraphQL Subscriptions using React Apollo Client by using @apollo/client and its dependency subscriptions-transport-ws.
+metaDescription: "You will learn how to configure GraphQL Subscriptions using Svelte Apollo Client by using @apollo/client and its dependency subscriptions-transport-ws.
 This will also have authorization token setup"
 ---

 import GithubLink from "../../src/GithubLink.js";

 We need one more dependency to setup subscriptions.
 Let's install it.

-### React Apollo Subscriptions Setup
+### Apollo Subscriptions Setup

 ```bash
 + $ npm install subscriptions-transport-ws --save